MDSD-Tools/Docker-Sftp/README.md

 Docker image for SFTP server that also allows executing bash commands.

 There is a volume for the SSH keys of the server.
 In order to allow logins, you have to bind an `authorized_keys` file in `/home/sftp/.ssh`.
-Please note that the owner of this file in the host system has to be user 1000.
+Please note that the owner of this file in the host system has to be user 1000 and the file should only be readable (not writable) by the owner.

+By default, the user cannot write to any directory.
+You have to mount a writable volume that can be used for sftp.

 Docker images are available on [DockerHub](https://hub.docker.com/r/kitsdq/sftp).